NekohimeMusou/smt-tc/CONTRIBUTING.md

 - Make sure that you are using the latest version.
 - Read the [system documentation](https://github.com/NekohimeMusou/smt-tc/wiki).
-- Use the [Find the Culprit](https://foundryvtt.com/packages/find-the-culprit) module to narrow down the problem.
-[Koboldworks - Data Inspector](https://foundryvtt.com/packages/data-inspector) might also help you.
+- Try to reproduce the problem in a fresh world with no modules enabled.
+If you can't, try using [Find the Culprit](https://foundryvtt.com/packages/find-the-culprit) to narrow down the module(s) involved.
+[Koboldworks - Data Inspector](https://foundryvtt.com/packages/data-inspector) might help you.
-  - If
+  - If a module is involved, check its issue tracker and see if it's a known problem with the module.
 - To see if other users have experienced (and potentially already solved) the same issue you are having, check if there is not already a bug report existing for your bug or error in the [bug tracker](https://github.com/NekohimeMusou/smt-tc/issues?q=label%3Abug).
-  - You can also hop onto the [LionWing Publishing Discord server](https://discord.gg/nYV38qukAE) and check the dedicated thread in the **#smt-trpg-homebrew** channel.
+  - You can also hop onto the [LionWing Publishing Discord server](https://discord.gg/nYV38qukAE) and look in the dedicated thread in the **#smt-trpg-homebrew** channel.
   - **The Discord thread is a community space, not an official support channel.
 It is not the place to file bug reports.
 This project is not affiliated with LionWing.
 Please do not ask their representatives for support.**
 - Collect information about the bug:
   - Associated Javascript console errors (press F12 in your browser to see the console)
   - OS, Platform and Version (Windows, Linux, macOS, x86, ARM)
-  - Your Foundry server version *and build.* Please don't just say "version 12", say "version 12, build 331".
+  - Your Foundry server version *and build.* Please don't just say "version 12", say "version 12, build 331"
+  - Any Foundry modules involved and their versions
   - Can you reliably reproduce the issue?

 <!-- omit in toc -->